Hanifi Rohingya script: Consonants

-Numerals
+Vowels and tone markers

+Numbers

+Mohammad Hanif and his colleagues also created a set of numerals for the Rohingya language, The numbers are based on the Hindu–Arabic numerals but with some modifications.

 Unicode

 The Hanifi Rohingya script was added to the Unicode Standard in June 2018 with the release of version 11.0.
 Proposals to include it in Unicode were written by linguist Anshuman Pandey.

 The Unicode block for Hanifi Rohingya is U+10D00–U+10D3F and contains 50 characters: